 Things are made complicated by the fact that in many settings (as in reality) the agents are self-interested.
 Such an agent may reveal its preferences untruthfully, if it believes this would make the final outcome of the elections more favorable for it.
 Consequently, the outcome may be one that does not maximize social welfare.
-This problem is provably acute: it is known [8, 10] that, for elections with three or more candidates, in any voting protocol that is nondictatorial,1 there are elections where an agent is better off by voting untruthfully.
+This problem is provably acute: it is known [7, 8] that, for elections with three or more candidates, in any voting protocol that is non-dictatorial1, there are elections where an agent is better off by voting untruthfully.

 Fortunately, it is reasonable to make the assumption that the agents are computationally bounded.
 Therefore, although in principle an agent may be able to manipulate an election, the computation required may be infeasible.
 This has motivated researchers to study the computational complexity of manipulating voting protocols.
-It has long been known [3] that there are voting protocols that are \mathcal{NP} -hard to manipulate by a single voter.
-Recent results by Conitzer and Sandholm [5, 4] show that some manipulations of common voting protocols are \mathcal{NP} -hard, even for a small number of candidates.
-Moreover, in [6], it is shown that adding a pre-round to some voting protocols can make manipulations hard (even \mathcal{PSPACE} -hard in some cases).
-Elkind and Lipmaa [7] show that the notion of pre-round, together with one-way functions, can be used to construct protocols that are hard to manipulate even by a large minority fraction of the voters
+It has long been known [2] that there are voting protocols that are NP-hard to manipulate by a single voter.
+Recent results by Conitzer and Sandholm [4, 3] show that some manipulations of common voting protocols are NP-hard, even for a small number of candidates.
+Moreover, in [5], it is shown that adding a preround to some voting protocols can make manipulations hard (even PSPACE-hard in some cases).
+Elkind and Lipmaa [6] show that the notion of preround, together with one-way functions, can be used to construct protocols that are hard to manipulate even by a large minority fraction of the voters.

 In Computer Science, the notion of hardness is usually considered in the sense of worst-case complexity.
 Not surprisingly, most results on the complexity of manipulation use \mathcal{NP} -hardness as the complexity measure.
 However, it may still be the case that most instances of the problem are easy to manipulate.

-A relatively little-known theory of average case complexity exists [11]; that theory introduces the concept of distributional problems, and defines what a reduction between distributional problems is.
-It is also known that averagecase complete problems exist (albeit artificial ones, such as a distributional version of the halting problem).
+A relatively little-known theory of average case complexity exists [9]; this theory introduces the concept of distributional problems, and defines what a reduction between distributional problems is.
+It is also known that average-case complete problems exist (albeit artificial ones, such as a distributional version of the halting problem).
 Sadly, it is very difficult to show that a certain problem is average-case complete, and such results are known only for a handful of problems.
-Additionally, the goal of the

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.

-AAMAS'06 May 8-12 2006, Hakodate, Hokkaido, Japan.
+Additionally, the goal of the existing theory is to define when a problem is hard in the average-case; it does not provide criteria for deciding when a problem is easy.
+A step towards showing that a manipulation is easy on average was made in [6].
+It involves an analysis of the plurality protocol with a preround, but focuses on a very specific distribution, which does not satisfy some basic desiderata as to what properties an "interesting" distribution should have.